aw-coding/Vue-Drinking-Game-App/brief.md

 Extensions :

+	- Players can chose a colour to represent them ✓
-	- make a rule display on screen ✓
+	- make a rule display on screen (King's Decrees section)
 	- Track number of drinks, display on graph with google charts
 	- Have drink buttons for each player to track number of drinks
 	- have drink buttons for (all boys, all girls etc)
 	- Be able to check/edit card rules (have house rules)
-	- Players can chose a colour to represent them ✓
 	- Have fancy CSS

 Advanced Extensions: